wingkwong/leetcode-the-hard-way/solutions/2000-2099/2007-find-original-array-from-doubled-array-medium.md

     }

     // Creating a unique set of all the repetitions.
-    // Sorting the set in ascending order as we can easily remove the elements. var set []int
+    // Sorting the set/unique array in ascending order as we can easily remove the elements. var set []int
     for key := range changedMap {
         set = append(set, key)